5 - Policies & Procedures Agreement

 Toilet Learning

-All children enrolled at Mountain Montessori must be fully capable of utilizing the bathroom.
+All children enrolled at Mountain Montessori must be able to use the bathroom independently.
 We understand that all children experience accidents, and we will provide safe and dignified assistance to each child who needs help.
 However, children who consistently have accidents and are not fully toilet-trained will not be able to continue attending Mountain Montessori.
 Please do not send pull-ups with your child, as we will not use them, even for naptime.

 DAYTIME CONTROL